 In 2017, author Shanna Swan and her team of researchers completed a major study.
 They found that over the past four decades, sperm levels among men in Western countries have dropped by more than 50 percent.
 They came to this conclusion after examining 185 studies involving close to 45,000 healthy men.
 The result sent shockwaves around the globe—but the story didn’t end there.
 It turns out our sexual development is changing in broader ways, for both men and women and even other species, and that the modern world is on pace to become an infertile one.

 Shanna H. Swan, PhD, is an award-winning scientist based at Mt.
 Sinai and one of the leading environmental and reproductive epidemiologists in the world.
 Dr. Swan has published more than 200 scientific papers and has been featured in extensive media coverage around the world.
-Her appearances include ABC News, NBC Nightly News, 60 Minutes, CBS News, PBS, BBC, PRI Radio, and NPR, as well as in leading magazines and newspapers, including Newsweek, The Washington Post, USA TODAY, Time, US News & World Report, The Guardian, Bloomberg News, New York Post, Chicago Tribune, Daily News (New York), Los Angeles Times, HuffPost, Daily Mail (London), New Scientist, Mental Floss, Mother Jones, New Telegraph, Euronews, and the National Post.
+Her appearances include ABC News, NBC Nightly News, 60 Minutes, CBS News, PBS, BBC, PRI Radio, NPR, and The Joe Rogan Experience as well as in leading magazines and newspapers, including Newsweek, The Washington Post, USA TODAY, Time, US News & World Report, The Guardian, Bloomberg News, New York Post, Chicago Tribune, Daily News (New York), Los Angeles Times, HuffPost, Daily Mail (London), New Scientist, Mental Floss, Mother Jones, New Telegraph, Euronews, and the National Post.